Are you selecting a safety relay just to meet the SIL3 requirements?

 - Option for redundant connection (A1’, A2’).

-If you have sales enquires to know more about this product, please feel free to send me an enquiry and a sales visit can be arranged to discuss in more detail.
+If you have sales enquires to know more about this product, please feel free to send us an enquiry at email@example.com and a sales visit can be arranged to discuss in more detail.